DataDog/integrations-extras/federatorai/README.md

 ## Setup

+* Follow the instructions below to download and set up Federator.ai.

 ### Installation

-1. Log in to OpenShift/Kubernetes cluster
+1. Log in to your OpenShift/Kubernetes cluster
-2. Install the Federator.ai for OpenShift/Kubernetes by the following command
+2. Install Federator.ai for OpenShift/Kubernetes with the following command:

    ```shell
    $ curl https://raw.githubusercontent.com/containers-ai/prophetstor/master/deploy/federatorai-launcher.sh | bash